Frequently Asked Questions

 Q: What are the move in dates and times for new and returning students?

-A: First time freshmen move in the Friday before school starts and returning students move in the Sunday before school starts.
+A: First time freshmen usually move in the Friday before school starts and returning students move in the Sunday before school starts.
 Times and dates will be posted and updated on the front page of our website.

 Q: I can’t come on move-in day.
 Can I check into the residence hall early?